scloud19/SECipedia/apache/apache_tutorial/apache_intro_material.md

       </VirtualHost>

     Threading Review
-      Apache has certain modules that help mitigate DoS attacks This modules utilize threading to help
+      Apache has certain modules that can more efficiently utilize the CPU and thus, can help mitigate DoS attacks

+      These modules utilize threading which the operating system's scheduler controls

+      What is a scheduler?
+        Spoke about this in Linux Architecture series (kernel's process scheduler)

+        Nutshell:
+          (Assuming a single core machine on Linux)

+          You have multiple programs (aka processes) running on your computer Only one process can utilize the processor at a time The Linux kernel utilizes an algorithm to pick which process should utilize the

+      What is a thread?
+        Threads are short for "threads of execution"

+        A thread is the smallest sequence of programmed instructions that can be managed independently by a scheduler

     Multi-Process Modules (MPMs)